PeernetOfficial/core/webapi/readme.md

 ### Detect file type and file format

 This function detects the file type and file format of the specified file.
 It will primarily use the file extension for detection.
 If unavailable, it uses the first 512 bytes of the file data to detect the type.
+The path is the full file path (including directory) on disk.

 ```
 Request:    GET /file/format?path=[file path on disk]